Leroy Engineering Emissions Statement

 Rule 3745-80-02 - Ohio Administrative Code | Ohio Laws

-Before we perform any work on an off-road/race-only vehicle, we require the Leroy Engineering Emissions Statement Acknowledgement Form to be signed to ensure that the vehicle is not registered in any state.
+Before we perform any work on any competition only vehicle, we require the Leroy Engineering Emissions Statement Acknowledgement Form to be signed to ensure that the vehicle is not registered in any state.

 Leroy Engineering Emissions Statement Acknowledgement Form